 Accessible only to those with relatives buried there, Retreat Cemetery strands in contrast to the nearby fairway where golfers play.

 For the past several years, Mercer University students have been learning the stories of African Americans buried at Retreat and elsewhere on the island.
-In doing so, they are helping preserve the history of a disappearing community of people in Coastal Georgia.
+In doing so, they are helping preserve the history of a disappearing community in Coastal Georgia.

 As part of Dr. Melanie Pavich’s special topics course, “History of African Americans in Coastal Georgia,” students in the College of Professional Advancement interview elders from the Gullah-Geechee community and create digital stories to share and archive.

 “We’re working against the clock in terms of trying to get as many oral histories as we can trying to build this archive,” said Dr. Pavich, associate professor of history and interdisciplinary studies in the College.

 The Gullah-Geechee people are descendants of Africans enslaved on rice and cotton plantations in coastal areas of the Southeast.
 This included Georgia’s Golden Isles, which grew in wealth because of the work of enslaved Africans.